-By the time I was eight years old, I had for years already mastered my impersonation of a horse.
+By the time I was eight years old, I had mastered my impersonation of a horse.

 I was focused primarily on growing my hair out to resemble that of a horse’s tail I had ridden at summer camp called, “Rocky”.
-He had brown and white splotches and a light brown mane that swayed in the breeze and swatted at all the flies that hovered near his rump.
-During a magical two week stint at camp I also became obsessed with Rocky’s gait and used to spend hours emulating him clippity clopping down the hillside, haunches slowly shifting back and forth with a casual repose reserved specifically for middle-aged horses who had to endure seasons of hyperactive ADD Jewish children wearing themselves out on their backs day after every achingly long day.
+He had black and white splotches and a light brown mane that swayed in the breeze, swatting at the flies hovering near his rump.
+During a magical two week stint at camp I also became obsessed with Rocky’s gait and used to spend hours emulating his clippity clopping down the hillside, noting his haunches slowly shifting back and forth with a casual repose, enduring hyperactive Jewish children wearing themselves out on his back, day after every achingly long day.

-But this year, a week before the big day arrived, my Mom announced that we were going to get our hair cut at a salon she had driven by called, “The Yellow Balloon”.
+But this year, a week before the big day arrived, my mom, announced we were going to get our hair cut at a salon she had driven by called, “The Yellow Balloon”.
 It was located on Ventura Boulevard in the heart of Studio City.
 Which on paper probably sounds glamorous, if the word, “studio” is glamorous to you.
 It’s relatively close to where there are indeed recording studios, movie studios, and janitorial studios.
-So it really is a melting pot of culture, art and cleanliness.
-Tuesday afternoon, two days before my anticipated photo time (not to be confused with an actual photo shoot which involves more than a stool and lightly mustached woman combing your hair with a community comb) our Mother picked us up promptly from school and carted us off to this balloon saloon.
+It really is a melting pot of culture, art, and cleanliness.
+Tuesday afternoon, two days before my anticipated photo time (not to be confused with an actual photo shoot which involves more than a stool and lightly mustached woman combing your hair with a community comb) our mother picked us up promptly from school and carted us off to this balloon saloon.
 Upon entering I notice children and parents waiting in brightly colored chairs under a roof that resembled a circus big top.
 There were multicolored conical statues scattered around the salon, all of which had balloons floating upwards towards the ceiling.
-Hair dryers blew in every direction, drowning out the din of children’s muffled crys.
-Most of the kids looked on in a glaze where emotional fatigue met identity theft as they glanced forwards into the mirrors to adapt to the newly discovered identities staring back at them.
+Hair dryers blew in every direction, drowning out the din of children’s muffled cries.
+Most of the kids looked on in a glaze where emotional fatigue met identity theft as they glanced ahead into mirrors, adapting to the newly discovered identities staring back at them.

-It was at this time, as I sat in my plush rainbow colored booster seat that I recall having had a casual conversation with my Auntie Arlee, only weeks before as I had returned home from summer camp in Colorado.
-We were spending the last few days of our summer vacation at her house in Denver, enjoying the rare delicacies that one could only find in the cupboards of the Galchinsky household: Pop Tarts, Lucky Charms and hand-made ballet tutus.
-(These were actually stored in the basement but in their closets nonetheless.)
-The snacks were a mystically foreign and rare treat we never saw the likes of at home as most snacks in our household ended in the word, “bran” or “oat” or “oatbran”.
+It was at this time, as I sat in my plush rainbow colored booster seat when I recalled a recent conversation with my hip and cool Auntie Arlee.
+I had just returned from camp and was spending the last few days of my summer vacation at her house in Denver, enjoying the rare delicacies that one could only find in the cupboards of the Galchinsky household: Pop Tarts, Lucky Charms, Bubbie Pickles, and hand-made ballet tutus.
+(I didn’t eat the tutus.
+Well, maybe once.)
+The snacks were a mystically foreign and rare treat we never saw the likes of at home as most snacks in our household ended in the word, “bran” or “oat” or “oat bran.”
 And the tutus, well, costumes in my house were made up of Macgyver -esque materials.
 You were more likely to find a dress built from coat hangers, duct tape and Mecuricome than anything that involved tulle and satin.
-But to my parents credit, the dresses they made us were both durable and fire retardant.
+But to my parents’ credit, the dresses they made us were both durable and fire retardant.

-After having spent a solid hour brushing through my horsey mane, my Aunt casually suggested that I should consider trying a shorter haircut, that it might be time for me to do something different.
-Something cooler.
-In all fairness, my Auntie was really cool to me.
-She was an interior decorator and she had not only a ballet studio in her house for her teen-age daughter, but a fireman’s pole connecting the 2nd floor to the 1st.
-They also had chairs in the living room that spun around in all directions (later I would learn that these were extremely rare designer Eames chairs- a fact that eluded my 8-year-old self.
-They were just giant Sit-&-Spins to me) and massive asymmetrical, geometric windows that made their house look like a giant puzzle waiting to be put together.
+After having spent a solid hour brushing through my equine tresses, my aunt casually suggested I should consider trying a shorter haircut, and maybe it might be time for me to do something different.
+As previously mentioned, my Auntie was extremely cool to me.
+She herself wore a sharp black bob haircut and artsy, asymmetrical tops.
+She always wore futuristic jewelry that made her look like a senator from Naboo.
+An interior decorator, my aunt had not only a ballet studio in her house for her teenage daughter but a fireman’s pole connecting the 2nd floor to the 1st.
 Her words, albeit subtle, had weight.

-So when hairdresser Judy called me up to get my haircut, and what my Mom thought was going to be just a simple trim, turned into my spontaneous decision to go for the big bucks.
+So when hairdresser Judy called me up to get my haircut, and my Mom thought it was going to be just a simple trim to the ‘ol horsey mane, I made spontaneous decision to go for the big bucks.
 My Mom watched in disbelief as I proudly blurted out to Judy, “Bangs!
 I want bangs!
 Something shorter I think!”
 Had only just one person advised me to give stylist Judy a tad more direction, it would have led my life’s path down an entirely new road.
-But my Mom applauded my sense of adventure (she of course was the most hair adventurous, as one week she would be sporting dreadlocks, the next green tips, the next, a Pat Benatar copy-cat cut) and into the hands of Judy I fell.
+But my Mom applauded my sense of adventure (she, of course, was the most hair adventurous, as one week she would be sporting dreadlocks, the next green tips, the next, a Pat Benatar copy-cat cut) and into the hands of Judy I fell.

-And then she handed my Mom her card, turned and abruptly left, because come on, does anyone want to be in a kid’s hair salon, ever?
+She handed my Mom her card, turned and abruptly left.
+Because come on, does anyone want to be in a kid’s hair salon, ever?
 Even the balloons wanted to fly away.

 After a few days of inconsolable hysterics, I eventually calmed down enough to leave my bedroom for short stints at a time to eat, poop and dance to Duran Duran in the living room.
 But I was still pretty broken up about losing my horse hair and no amount of “Girls On Film” was going to take away that sadness.

 After reading through a script in agent Judy’s office that was, to my recollection about puberty and my young pre-teen desire to wear a bra, I found myself signed to a talent agent.
 I had no idea what that meant, but I’d been signed!
 Hooray for Studio City! – The dreams capital of the San Fernando Valley.
-As we were walking out the door, Judy looked up from her desk piled high with head shots of children wearing entirely too much hairspray, and hollered out that while I had an interesting “vague ethnic look” I was terrible and needed acting class or I’d never get work.
-Ok, thank you agent Judy for the tough love and hard knocks.
+As we were walking out the door, Judy looked up from her desk piled high with headshots of children wearing entirely too much hairspray and hollered out that while I had an interesting “vaguely ethnic look” I was terrible and needed acting classes or I’d never get work.
+Ok, thank you, agent Judy for the tough love and hard knocks.

 Two waves at the camera, a toothy smile and hand shake-nice-to-meet-you-later and I had booked my first national commercial.
 To be clear, there is the art and craft of acting and then there is the dumb luck of some kid with a fancy mullet getting cast in a commercial about blowing up a car.
 You do the math as to which one of these categories I fell into.